damian-git-99/blog-app-node/README.md

 - Users can log out of the application.
 - Users can create and publish posts in the app.
 - Posts can include text and images.
+- Users can view a feed of recently published posts from other users.
+- Users can view the published posts of a particular user.
+- Users can view a feed of their posts including unpublished posts.
+- Users can delete their own posts.
-- Users can edit and delete their own posts.
+- Users can edit their own posts.

 ## later
-- Users can view a feed of recent posts from other users.
 - Users can search for specific posts using keywords.
 - Users can mark posts as "favorites" to save them and access them later.
 - Users can follow other users to receive updates on their posts.